mui/material-ui/docs/data/joy/components/toggle-button-group/toggle-button-group.md

 ### Colors

-The `ToggleButtonGroup` can use all the colors included in the theme via the `color` prop.
+Every palette included in the theme is available via the color prop.

-You can test it combining different colors with different variants:

 {{"demo": "ToggleGroupColors.js"}}

 ### Spacing

-When the `spacing` property is set to a value greater than `0`, the buttons within the group are detached, and separated by a `gap`.
-The size of the `gap` is determined by the value of `theme.spacing(<value>)`.
+By default, there's no spacing between the buttons within a Toggle Button Group.
+Use the `spacing` prop with a value greater than 0 to separate each button.

+The spacing is applied using the `gap` CSS property and its value is determined on the theme `theme.spacing(<value>)`).

 {{"demo": "ToggleGroupSpacing.js"}}

-To create a responsive spacing, the `<value>` can be an object or an array.
+To create a responsive spacing scale, the `<value>` can be an object or an array.

 ```js
 <ToggleButtonGroup spacing={{ xs: 0, md: 2, lg: 3 }}>â€¦</ToggleButtonGroup>